 When creating a hand engraved monogram for a client, Nancy Sharon Collins prefers starting from scratch.
 More literally, scratching with a graphite pencil on tracing paper.
 Did you know that most letter combinations we refer to as monograms are actually ciphers; both examples on this page are ciphers.
-Here are the definitions, courtesy of The Complete Engraver.
+Here are the definitions.

-Monogram: A design made with interlocking initials in which the structure of each is dependent on a main piece of each of the other letters.
-If the individual letters in a monogram were separated, they would not be readable as the letters they represent when intertwined.
+Monogram: A design made with interlocking initials in which the structure of each is dependent on the main piece of each of the other letters.
+If the individual letters in a monogram were separated, they would not be read as the letters they represent when intertwined.

 Cipher: An arrangement of initials.
 Unlike a true monogram, the individual letters do not have to connect or even touch.
 Many so-called monograms today are actually ciphers.